-The registration of ammunition purchases and their subsequent comparison with criminal records may be an unconstitutional general warrant.
+2. With respect to proposed Oakland Municipal Code Section Amendments to Chapter 9.20, the registration of both pistol and rifle ammunition purchases and their subsequent comparison with criminal records may be an unconstitutional general warrant.
 Data available from Sacramento, who adopted a similar ordinance, shows that 3% of ammunition buyers were prohibited purchasers of ammunition.
 That means that Sacramento conducted an unreasonable warrantless search on 97% of the purchasers of ammunition.
 One can not be forced to waive their Fourth Amendment rights to exercise their Second Amendment rights.

-The lost/stolen reporting has other issues beyond their likely lack of support under the intermediate scrutiny standards.
+3. With respect to proposed Oakland Municipal Code Section Amendments to Chapter 9.36, the lost/stolen reporting has other issues beyond their likely lack of support under the intermediate scrutiny standards.
 Those who actually straw purchase firearms can not be constitutionally required to violate their Fifth Amendment right against self incrimination as would be required by the ordinance.
 The Legal Community Against Violence ("LCAV") may claim that the mode of analysis in U.S. v.
 Haynes 390 U.S. 85 (1968) does not apply to the instant ordinance, but from the case, "the correlation between obligations to register and violations can only be regarded as exceedingly high, and a prospective registrant realistically can expect that registration will substantially increase the likelihood of his prosecution."